weenhanceit/infrastructure/README.md

 There is an instance of Puma for each of the Rails applications.

-Each Rails application has its database configuration to talk to a database on the RDS instance.
+Each Rails application has its database configuration to talk to a database on the database server.

 For applications that need Redis, we run a separate Redis instance for each application.